AkankshaDeshwal/loginPortal/README.md

 # Cloning and Running the Application in local

-Clone the project into local
+Clone the project into local.

+## To start the react project

 Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+Go into the /frontend and type the following command to install all npm packages

 ```npm install```